cockroachdb/docs/tutorials/katacoda/spatial-data/step5.md

-### (6) What are the bookstores that lie within the Loon's habitat range in NY state?
+**What are the bookstores that lie within the Loon's habitat range in NY state?**

 Now that you have asked (and answered) some exploratory questions that may inform your birdwatching activities while on vacation, it would be good to start thinking about what bookstores to visit as part of your travels.